-- 20. (1) Subject to subsection (2), where the court makes a protection order against the respondent, the court may also direct that the order apply against a person who is inciting or encouraging, or has incited or encouraged, the respondent to engage in behaviour against a protected person, where that behaviour, if engaged in by respondent, would amount to domestic violence. - (2) A direction may be made pursuant to subsection (1) whether the behaviour against a protected person was engaged in before or after the person became a protected person. - (3) Subsections (2) to (5) of section 15 shall apply, with the necessary modification, in respect of an application for a direction pursuant to subsection (1).
+- (2) A direction may be made pursuant to subsection (1) whether the behaviour against a protected person was engaged in before or after the person became a protected person. - (3) Section 14(2) to (5) shall apply, with the necessary modification, in respect of an application for a direction pursuant to subsection (1).